 Detoxing at home provides no sense of security or company to release negative thoughts or emotions that arise during this time.
 In a detox facility, users can come off Suboxone safely and easily in the care of licensed professionals.
 Detox is vital in starting the recovery process.
 It is the initial step on the long road to recovery.

 Quitting any drug alone can be dangerous, especially if someone is using Suboxone accompanied by other narcotics.
 The removal of multiple substances from the body at one time, without medical help, can be severe.
 The detox process varies and depends entirely on how much of a substance an individual is using and how long they have used it for.

 Detoxing from Suboxone is not the final stage of the recovery process.
 It is recommended that people who are in active addiction admit themselves into a long-term program such as an inpatient or residential treatment program.
 This type of treatment acts not only as a time away from Suboxone but also as a safe environment for people to be around others who are going through the same issues.
 The benefits of long-term treatment are endless.
 Residential treatment helps people in active addiction to recover from the damage of using drugs like Suboxone.
 Addiction is made up of mental, emotional, and physical aspects.
 Detox caters to the physical symptoms of addiction where residential treatment helps the individual cope with their mental and emotional state.
 Targeting the behaviors and thoughts that lead to addiction is vital to successful recovery.

-Without further care, an addict faces dilemmas that can ultimately steer them away from the road to success in sobriety.
+Without further care, the addicted person faces dilemmas that can ultimately steer them away from the road to success in sobriety.
 Inpatient or residential treatment centers allow recovering users to see how damaging Suboxone can be on the body as well as the mind.
 This knowledge and motivation can help individuals make the most of their lives.

 Drugs like Suboxone and opioids can be severely dangerous if used for long periods.
 To prevent serious complications brought on by the drugs, users need to follow through with a treatment plan dedicated to them as individuals.